KyleWizz/CS4100-Research-project/README.md

 | CNN | 0.1753    |

-Our results match Kelley, D. R et al. results at their third quartile results, .3673, which suggests that the models created in this project were able to outperform some of the CNN's trained on a larger dataset.
+Our results match Kelley, D. R et al. results at their third quartile results, .3673 (for single cell types), which suggests that the models created in this project were able to outperform some of the CNN's trained on a larger dataset.

 ## Next Steps: